unrealwork/atsd-use-cases/ChicagoCrime/README.md

 ![Figure 4](Images/Figure4.png)

 There were increases for certain crimes in 2016 from 2015.
-The number of arrests increased for each of the following crime types:
+For example, the number of arrests increased for each of the following crime types:

 * Robbery: 9,611 to 11,894 (**23.8%**)
 * Motor vehicle theft: 9,001 to 10,247 (**13.8%**)